+Just about every modern tractor includes wheel slip among the data you can view from the cab.
 If your wheel slip is above 12%, you probably need more ballast.
 It’s best to use iron weights when possible.
 Liquid tire ballasts can reduce the tire’s sidewall flex which prevents the tire from developing a full footprint.
+(And if you need to dismount duals or triples, wrangling liquid-filled tires can be dangerous.)
 If liquid tire ballast is your only choice, we recommend Bio-Ballast—a safe, non-corrosive alternative to calcium chloride.

 If your wheel slip remains below 5%, you may want to remove some ballast from your tractor.
 Excessive weight increases the tractor’s rolling resistance and increases the severity of soil compaction.

-The front to rear weight ratio should be between 55:45 and 60:40 respectively.
+Your 4WD’s front-to-rear weight ratio should be between 55:45 and 60:40 respectively.
 This ratio will vary based on the downforce the implement exerts on the tractor’s rear axle.
-To continue our example of the 500 hp 4WD tractor at 60,000 pounds, this tractor should weigh around 33,000 pounds on the front axle and 27,000 pounds on the rear axle.
+To continue our example of a 500 hp 4WD tractor at 60,000 pounds, this tractor should weigh around 33,000 pounds on the front axle and 27,000 pounds on the rear axle.